elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 title: StreamData: Property-based testing comes to Elixir
 author: Andrea Leopardi
 category: Releases
-excerpt: StreamData is a data-generation and property-based testing library that will be included in Elixir v1.6
+excerpt: We are working on data generation and property-based testing for the next versions of Elixir.
 ---

 In this blog post, we'll talk about property-based testing and sample data generation.
 We'll cover what these are, why we want them in Elixir, and what are are plans for the future.
 If you want to use the features discussed here or you want to read more formal documentation, head over to [stream_data][], which is a library that currently provides both features (albeit in beta form) and which is where we are focusing our efforts.